raphael-group/netmix/README.md

 Use
 ----------------
 NetMix has two main steps:
-1. Define responsibility-based node scores.
+1. Define node scores.
-2. Find the maximum-weight connected subgraph using the responsibility-based node scores.
+2. Find the maximum-weight connected subgraph using the node scores.

 The manuscript defines these steps, and the example code illustrates them.
 In particular, they take the following inputs and return the following output.